manifold-systems/manifold/docs/roadmap.md

 ## Features on the workbench

->I've suspended work on new features and will be spending most of my time writing tests, fixing bugs, improving
->performance, and writing.
+>Manifold has grown quite a bit recently, so it's time to suspend work on new features and get the house in order.
+As
+>such efforts are now shifting toward writing tests, fixing bugs, improving performance, and writing articles.
+New
+>feature work will pick up soon.

 <br>